dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 </File>

 When we use dbt Cloud in the following table, we're referring to accounts that have gone "[Versionless](/docs/dbt-versions/upgrade-dbt-version-in-cloud#versionless)."
-You can use this table to understand which dbt version introduced or matured a behavior change in dbt Core or dbt Cloud.
-Note that dbt versions use different numbering conventions in each product because their contents may differ.
+This table outlines which version of dbt Core contains the behavior change or the date the behavior change was added to dbt Cloud.

 | Flag                                                            | dbt Cloud: Intro | dbt Cloud: Maturity | dbt Core: Intro | dbt Core: Maturity |
 |-----------------------------------------------------------------|------------------|---------------------|-----------------|--------------------|